anilchoudhary/ecommerce/README.md

 # ecommerce
-This project is build to learn the django skills.
+This project is build to learn the django skills and other skills including payment gateway.